 Ambrose and Geraldine had a son, also Ambrose, an airforce pilot who was killed in the Pacific during World War Two, and a daughter Catherine Eugenia Finnegan, known as Jean.
 Born in 1917 Jean married Joseph Robinette Biden Sr. in 1941; their son Joe was born in 1942.
 First elected to the US Senate in 1972, he came to international prominence when he served as Barack Obama’s Vice President for eight years.

 All up, it is no mere coincidence that one of Joe Biden’s greatest heroes is Wolfe Tone.
 Or that he should have connected with Enda Kenny, another Mayo man, when he visited Ireland in April 2016.
-Or that when he closed his speech at the National Constitution Center in Philadelphia in March 2020, he read the poem, The Cure at Troy, by the Irish poet Seamus Heaney:
+Or that when he accepted the Democratic presidential nomination in August 2020, he should recite from the poem, The Cure at Troy, by the Irish poet Seamus Heaney*:

 ‘History says, Don’t hope